open-contracting/kingfisher-summarize/docs/database.rst

 How tables are created
 ~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`add-view` command creates all the tables below.
+The :ref:`add` command creates all the tables below.

 How the table fields are made.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~